QingqiShi/ReinventWheels-SudokuSolver/README.md

-# Reinvent Wheels - SudokuSolver
+# Reinvent Wheels - Sudoku Solver

 This is a simple project that reinvents a little tool for solveing sudoku problems, it uses a brute force approach.